markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 >
 > **Answer:** Change directory.

-We can use the `cd` command to move in to directories and to back out of directories.
+We can use the `cd` command to move in and out of directories.
 Try the following commands, noting what `pwd` prints each time:

 ```bash
 cd ..